The aimless & spoiled expat spouse

 You will learn that relationship dynamics can change and that not all friendships will last.
 You will learn that a forced career change is not as easy to cope with as a planned one.
 You will discover that it is most likely Plan C that will work out than Plan A and that your journey to that point will change your personality.
 You will learn that without a security net or social connections you can rely on, it is all about you, your effort, and your ambitions to re-establish yourself.

-The German newspaper article portraits excellent examples of the later but still titles the piece with “When the career ends with the age of 27…”.
+The German newspaper article portrays excellent examples of the latter but still titles the piece with “When the career ends with the age of 27…”.
 This might be the result of misunderstanding and click-baiting, but it throws the discussion 20-years back.
 Let’s shift our perception to the contribution expat spouses can bring to the table.

 Why you should hire expat spouses

 Dear employers, when you are looking for people with an endless list of soft skills and an invaluable understanding of culture and global connectivity, hire expat spouses!

 Looking for someone that will fit into your team?
 Take an expat spouse, who has won countless gold medals for adaptability and integration.